I tap this on an airplane, riding a 16 hour flight in the middle of the night.

 My workplace calling is as a Voice for the Voiceless, a reminder of the parts of the task not yet done.

-Well, a sense of the darkness to which we must bring light.
+Well, a sense of the darkness we must light.

 So sometimes I reflect light and sometimes shadows.